ansible-collections/community.zabbix/docs/ZABBIX_PROXY_ROLE.md

 * `zabbix_proxy_dbtlskeyfile`: Full pathname of file containing the private key for authenticating to database.
 This parameter is supported since Zabbix 5.0.0.
 * `zabbix_proxy_dbtlscipher`: The list of encryption ciphers that Zabbix Proxy permits for TLS protocols up through TLSv1.2.
 Supported only for MySQL.This parameter is supported since Zabbix 5.0.0.
 * `zabbix_proxy_dbtlscipher13`: The list of encryption ciphersuites that Zabbix Proxy permits for TLSv1.3 protocol.
 Supported only for MySQL, starting from version 8.0.16.
 This parameter is supported since Zabbix 5.0.0.

+## proxy

+When the target host does not have access to the internet, but you do have a proxy available then the following properties needs to be set to download the packages via the proxy:

+* `zabbix_http_proxy`
+* `zabbix_https_proxy`

 ## Database